 Country music’s most revered performers have entertained at the ball throughout its 40-year history, including Tammy Wynette, Johnny Cash, Willie Nelson, George Strait, Waylon Jennings, Brooks & Dunn, Clint Black, Dwight Yoakam, Big & Rich, Toby Keith, Sugarland and Brad Paisley.

 While some might be hand-wringing at the prospect of continuing a legacy of ensuring more cancer research dollars are spent in Dallas than anywhere else in the country, they probably aren’t familiar with the members of the Cattle Baron’s Ball.
 Fortunately, the Cattle Baron’s Ball Committee is not comprised of the faint-of-heart – as evidenced by the fact that the CBB is the largest single-night fundraiser in the nation for cancer research through the American Cancer Society.
-To date, the ball has generated nearly $60 million in only 40 years.
-More than $34 million of that has stayed right here in Dallas, with most at the venerable UT Southwestern Medical Center.
+To date, the ball has generated over $68 million in only 42 years.